January 29, 2018

-One of the most common questions we get asked here at Root is: how do we know whether you’re the driver or the passenger?
+One of the most common questions we get asked is “How does Root Insurance know whether I’m the driver or passenger during the test drive?”

-It’s a great question.
-We rate you based primarily on how you drive, so it only makes sense to wonder how we know that you’re actually behind the wheel.
+Since we base your car insurance rate primarily on how you drive, it makes sense that you’d want to be certain we know when you’re the one behind the wheel.

 Global positioning system (GPS)

-Arguably the most familiar, you use it anytime you access popular apps like Google Maps or Apple Maps.
-In addition to latitude and longitude, your GPS collects data regarding your speed, altitude, and the direction that you're heading.
+GPS is used anytime you open Google Maps or other navigation apps.
+In addition to latitude and longitude, your GPS collects data including speed, altitude, and the direction you're heading.

-For example, if you're riding a bike, speed patterns will be different and you will have much slower accelerate and decelerate rates.
+For example, if you're riding a bike, the speed patterns will be much slower, as will acceleration and deceleration rates.

-Trains have distinct rates of curvature, as do buses.
-And we can even merge the data we receive from your phone with a data set of train routes.
-All of this data informs us that you are not driving a car even though you are using transportation.
-(Pretty neat, huh?)
+Trains and buses also have distinct rates of curvature.
+We can even merge the data we receive from your phone with a data set of train and bus routes.
+Of course, planes are pretty straightforward to recognize, since they travel very fast through the air.
+All of this data combined shows us your mode of transportation.